GeorgeDu/point-cloud-registration/README.md

 ### Point Cloud Registration: Papers and Codes

-Point cloud registration means algining pairs of point clouds that lie in different positions and orientations.
-There exists three kinds of registration methdods, which are **coarse registration**, **fine registration** and **global registration**.

-**Coarse registration** means the pairs of point clouds have large transformations, and coarse registration provides an intial alignment.

-**Fine registration** means that the poses of the point clouds have little difference, and methods like ICP (Iterative Closest Point) could be conducted to obtain the final 6D pose.

-**Global registration** means aligning all pairs of points clouds that with an intial good pose, in order to minimize the registration error.
+Point cloud registration means algining pairs of point clouds that lie in different positions and orientations, which contains **coarse registration**, **fine registration** and **global registration**. **Coarse registration** means the pairs of point clouds have large transformations, and coarse registration provides an intial alignment. **Fine registration** means that the poses of the point clouds have little difference, and methods like ICP (Iterative Closest Point) could be conducted to obtain the final 6D pose. **Global registration** means aligning all pairs of points clouds that with an intial good pose, in order to minimize the registration error.
+Besides, there also exists **non-rigid registration** aiming at non-rigid situations.

-### 1. Coarse Registration
+#### 1. Rigid Registration

+There exist two kinds of methods: correspondense-based methods and template-based methods.
+Correspondense-based methods find distinctive 3D feature points, and template-based methods do not.
+Rigid registration consumes at least two pairs of point clouds while 6D object pose estimation consumes one partial point cloud and finds the 6D pose compared with the template full 3D point cloud.

-#### 1.1 Correspondence-based Methods
+##### 1.1 Correspondence-based Methods

 ***2020:***

+**[arXiv]** 3D Correspondence Grouping with Compatibility Features, [[paper](https://arxiv.org/pdf/2007.10570.pdf)]

+**[ECCV]** DH3D: Deep Hierarchical 3D Descriptors for Robust Large-Scale 6DoF Relocalization, [[paper](https://arxiv.org/pdf/2007.09217.pdf)]

+**[arXiv]** Radial intersection count image: a clutter resistant 3D shape descriptor, [[paper](https://arxiv.org/pdf/2007.02306.pdf)]

 **[PRL]** Fuzzy Logic and Histogram of Normal Orientation-based 3D Keypoint Detection for Point Clouds, [[paper](https://www.sciencedirect.com/science/article/abs/pii/S016786552030180X)]